 How will you reach your potential customers?
 E-mail, Facebook, Twitter, Instagram, Youtube, Pinterest, LinkedIn, Snapchat, etc. You will define this depending on the product or service you are offering and your target.
 Keep in mind that not all the channels are relevant for your target audience and business.

 What kind of content will attract your target audience?
-Images, blog posts, infographics, videos, tweets, stories, newsletter, etc. You can experiment what is best for your target audience, and little by little you’ll start to know them and just give them content that is relevant for them and will leverage your brand.
+Images, blog posts, infographics, videos, tweets, stories, newsletters, etc. You can experiment with what is best for your target audience, and little by little you’ll start to know them and just give them content that is relevant for them and will leverage your brand.

 How much can you spend on this?
-It depends if you have to pay for any of the channels, for example: Facebook Ads, or using MailChimp to send newsletters to your database.
-Also, depends on the content you are creating and who is working on it, you might need to hire some designers, bloggers or video editors.
+It depends if you have to pay for any of the channels, for example, Facebook Ads, or using MailChimp to send newsletters to your database.
+Also, depends on the content you are creating and who is working on it, you might need to hire some designers, bloggers, or video editors.

-Now you are immerse in the digital world, it’s not easy however, not impossible.
 Just keep in mind that it requires hard work, so take your time digesting the information and start researching your options because one thing is for sure, it is worth it.